vvvv/The-Gray-Book/reference/getting-started/cc/introduction-for-creative-coders.md

 True, certain things, like low-level algorithms, are sometimes easier to write in text.
 [Nodes can be written](../../extending/overview.md) using C# or F#, without the need for any vvvv specific boilerplate code.
 That's why you can also directly use any of the .NET libraries hosted by the [NuGet](http://nuget.org) package manager.

 ## Coming from other visual programming environments
-You're familiar with visual creative coding environments, like:
+If you're familiar with visual creative coding environments, like:

 * [cables](https://cables.gl)
 * [Isadora](https://troikatronix.com)